 jars of smoked trout packed and ready to be sealed in a pressure canner for storage.

 You are aiming for about 10%, but anything up to 15% is going to be ok (regular fully-smoked fish is usually between 20-30%; you definitely want to be well below that).
 More than 14-15% and your finished canned smoked trout or other fish will be too dry, and the flavor will suffer.

-rainbow trout filets brined and lightly smoked before canning
+rainbow trout filets after brining and lightly smoking them before canning.

+jars of smoked trout packed and ready to be sealed in a pressure canner for storage.